Link Search Menu Expand Document

 Figure 6.
 Setting the working directory

-You will need to do the above steps for every project we do.
 You should now have the R Markdown file loaded into either RStudio or Posit Cloud.
-It should look like the attached picture.

 Using R Markdown files